Assembly (film): Plot

-PLA forces eventually recapture the area later and find Gu, unconscious and heavily wounded, while wearing an CNAF uniform he stole while trapped behind enemy lines.
-At a military hospital, Gu tries to explain that he was a captain in the PLA and that, after being knocked unconscious, he awoke, put on the enemy's uniform in order to steal food nearby, and then bombed an enemy fuel depot before falling unconscious again.
-However, the PLA went through a reorganisation while Gu was in a coma and hardly anyone remembers the existence of the 139th Regiment, whose members nearly all perished, so Gu is unable to confirm the verification of his identity.
-He is scorned by the other patients in the hospital who regarded him as a deserter.
-Later, when Communist China enters the Korean War, Gu volunteers to fight there as an enlisted man in the People's Volunteer Army (PVA).
-During an artillery-spotting mission, in which the team disguised themselves as soldiers of the Republic of Korea Army's 6th Infantry Division, Gu risks his life to save his unit commander, Lieutenant Zhao Erdou, after the latter accidentally steps on an anti-personnel landmine.
+PLA forces eventually recapture the area and find Gu, unconscious and heavily wounded, while wearing a NRA uniform he had stolen when he was trapped behind enemy lines.
+At a military hospital, Gu tries to explain that he is a PLA captain and that, after being knocked unconscious, he had awakened and pretended to be a NRA soldier in order to steal food nearby, and then bombed an enemy fuel depot before falling unconscious again.
+However, as the PLA has undergone a reorganisation while Gu was in a coma, no one remembers the existence of the 139th Regiment, whose members have apparently all perished, so Gu is unable to confirm his identity.
+The other patients in the hospital, thinking that he is a deserter, scorn him.

+In 1950, when China enters the Korean War, Gu volunteers to fight as a foot soldier in the People's Volunteer Army (PVA).
+During an artillery spotting mission, in which Gu and his team disguise themselves as soldiers of the Republic of Korea Army's 6th Infantry Division, Gu risks his life to save his unit commander, Lieutenant Zhao Erdou, after the latter accidentally steps on an anti-personnel landmine.
 While Zhao proceeds with his assigned task, Gu, still holding down the landmine, manages to escape but loses his right eye in the ensuing blast.
-The two of them become close friends.
-Later, Zhao supports Gu's attempts to have his contributions and those of his former 9th Company recognised.
+The two of them become close friends and Zhao supports Gu's attempts to regain recognition for the 9th Company.

-Gu returns to the Wen River battlefield and tries to locate the mine where the battle was fought.
-He is disappointed to see that the mine has been re-opened and in operation and that the old entrance has been buried underneath piles of coal.
+After the war, Gu returns to the Wen River battlefield and tries to locate the mine where the battle was fought.
+He is disappointed to see that the mine has resumed operating and that the old entrance has been buried underneath piles of coal.
 He also encounters Wang's widow and convinces her to marry Zhao.
-As time passes, Zhao manages to discover the location of the tomb of Colonel Liu Zeshui, the 139th Regiment's commander.
-Gu visits the tomb and finds that the curator is Liu's assistant and bodyguard, who survived the war but lost one of his arms.
-The curator confirms that the bugle call was never sounded because the 9th Company was deliberately sacrificed to buy time for the rest of the regiment before fighting the CNAF forces.
-Gu flies into a rage and fights with the curator but later manages to calm down.
+As time passes, Zhao discovers the location of the tomb of Colonel Liu Zeshui, the 139th Regiment's commander.
+Gu visits the tomb and learns that the caretaker is Liu's former assistant who has survived the war but lost an arm.
+The caretaker confirms that the bugle call was never sounded because the 9th Company was deliberately sacrificed to buy time for the rest of the regiment.
+After hearing that, Gu flies into a rage and curses Liu but calms down later.